Barbara Balzerani: Career

 During the detention of Aldo Moro, she occupied, together with Moretti, the BR base in Via Gradoli in Rome.
-The base was discovered due to a water leak, allegedly caused by a tap left open - although the circumstance of its discovery by Italian police forces were never totally made clear.
-In 1981 she participated in the abduction of US general James L. Dozier.
+The base was discovered due to a water leak, allegedly caused by a tap left open - although the circumstances of its discovery by Italian police forces were never totally made clear.
+In 1981 she participated in the abduction of U.S. Army general James L. Dozier.

-She was one of the last historical BR leaders to be arrested, in 1985.
+Balzerani was one of the last historical BR leaders to be arrested, in 1985.
 From prison, she claimed responsibility for the assassination of Florence's former mayor Lando Conti.
 She was sentenced to life imprisonment, but was paroled on 12 December 2006.
 She received complete freedom in 2011.